European-Unified-ID/EUID-docs/README.md

 #### Technical Details

-- The EUID Operator API or SDK interface is used to create a EUID.
+- The EUID Operator API or SDK interface is used to create an EUID.

-- The EUID Operator SHA256 hashes the PII and adds a secret salt to the user’s PII to generate a EUID.
+- The EUID Operator SHA256 hashes the PII and adds a secret salt to the user’s PII to generate an EUID.

 - Each EUID is assigned a salt bucket.
 The salt for each bucket rotates once every 12 months.
 Each salt bucket has an alphanumeric designation between 1 and 1,000,000.

-- Participants who store EUIDs monitor the EUID Operator API to know when a EUID’s salt bucket rotated.
+- Participants who store EUIDs monitor the EUID Operator API to know when an EUID’s salt bucket rotated.

 ### EUID Token